aiven/devportal/docs/platform/howto/saml/setup-saml-auth0.rst

 Set up SAML authentication with Auth0
 =====================================

 This article explains how to set up SAML with `Auth0 <https://auth0.com/>`_ for an organization in Aiven.
-For more information on SAML and instructions for other identity providers, see the :doc:`Enable SAML authentication </docs/platform/howto/saml/saml-authentication>` article.
+For more information on SAML and instructions for other identity providers, see the :doc:`Set up SAML authentication </docs/platform/howto/saml/saml-authentication>` article.

 Prerequisite steps in the Aiven Console
 ----------------------------------------